thoth-tech/handbook/docs/company/marketing/pitch.md

 - Focus on learning, support and mentoring

 ## Products
 - **Ontrack**: Ontrack is an education platform to connect tutors and students at Deakin university and is also used at other universities around the world
 - **Splashkit**: Splashkit is a c++ Software Development Kit.
 Splashkit is an all purpose beginners kit and can be used to create 2D games

-    - Focus this trimester is on new feature design and development, existing feature upgrades, integrations, company planning, testing, data analysis and innovation, documentation and building a pipeline
+The focus this trimester is on new feature design and development, existing feature upgrades, integrations, company planning, testing, data analysis and innovation, documentation and building a pipeline

 ## Current Tech Stack

-Ruby on Rails , Rabbit MQ , Docker, Angular, C/C++, Typescript, Bootstrap, Coffeescript, Python, Cpp…
+Ruby on Rails , Rabbit MQ , Docker, Angular, C/C++, Typescript, Bootstrap, Coffeescript, Python, Cpp.

 ## Recruiting